-As of March 27, 2014, we were highly leveraged and the principal amount of our total indebtedness was approximately \$147.2 million (including \$67.6 million of indebtedness outstanding under the Wells Facility).
-In addition, as of March 27, 2014, we had the ability to access the full \$32.6 million of unused borrowings then available under the Wells Facility Revolving Line of Credit without violating any covenants thereunder and had \$2.6 million in outstanding letters of credit.
+As of June 26, 2014, we were highly leveraged and the principal amount of our total indebtedness was approximately \$136.7 million (including \$57.3 million of indebtedness outstanding under the Wells Facility).
+In addition, as of June 26, 2014, we had the ability to access the full \$45.8 million of unused borrowings then available under the Wells Facility Revolving Line of Credit without violating any covenants thereunder and had \$3.4 million in outstanding letters of credit.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments."

-As set forth under "Use of Proceeds," after giving effect to our use of the net proceeds from this offering, the principal amount of our total indebtedness would have been approximately \$ million as of March 27, 2014.
+As set forth under "Use of Proceeds," after giving effect to our use of the net proceeds from this offering, the principal amount of our total indebtedness would have been approximately \$\frac{1}{2}\$ million as of June 26, 2014.
 If all amounts outstanding under the GCI Facility and the Wells Facility Term Loan A are repaid with a portion of the net proceeds from this offering, the GCI Facility and the Wells Facility Term Loan A will each be terminated.
-Voluntary prepayments of the GCI Facility are subject to a prepayment premium of 1.0% (which will be reduced to 0.5% upon the closing of this offering).
+Voluntary prepayments of the GCI Facility are generally subject to a prepayment premium of 1.0% (which will be reduced to 0.5% for prepayments of the GCI Facility using the proceeds from this offering).